 The United Way for Southeastern Michigan has been a valued partner of the Metro Detroit Region.
 Through this partnership, over 1500 students in Detroit and Pontiac have received books to add to their home libraries as part of our shared March is Reading Month initiatives.
 To further support our shared mission to spread the joy of reading to students in our community, the UWSEM has funded a capacity building grant to expand the Lunchtime Reading Program in Metro Detroit.

-As one of Metro Detroit’s newest partners, Chemical Bank has supported the Lunchtime Reading Program through their charitable giving efforts since 2016.
+TCF Bank (formerly Chemical Bank) has supported the Lunchtime Reading Program through their charitable giving efforts since 2016.
 In addition, thanks to the Chemical Cares Day initiative, 800 books were added to our inventory and students were able to enjoy read aloud sessions coupled with fun Financial Literacy themes and books to take home to share with their family.

 BJ’s has been a dedicated supporter of Read to a Child since 2015.
 BJ’s volunteer readers form the largest group of readers at the Richer School in Marlborough each year.
 The BJ’s Charitable Foundation honored them with a Team Member Recognition Award, and in turn, donated additional funds to Read to a Child.
 BJ’s generous funding annually and enthusiastic volunteers continue to have a lasting impact on local at-risk children’s lives.